logux/docs/recipes/authentication.md

 ### Method 2: Client

-In this example, we will implement sign-in outside of the application's store, because unauthenticated users don't need it.
+In this example, we will implement sign-in outside of the application’s store, because guests don't need it.
 You can implement it the way you want, according to your design.

 Sign-in user with simple Logux Client, save `userId` and `token` to `localStorage` and redirect to application: